tan200224/Research_Blog/Experiments/FourFold64.md

 Those are the ways that I can think of so far to improve the performance.
 I think increasing the number of epochs won't help much.
 The model might tend to be overfitted with 600 epochs. since the accuracy is already around 99%.

+Also, sometimes I notice that the training is the best metric always found when the epochs are less than 100.
+Does that mean the model also learned well enough with 100 epochs?

 # Question
 Issues with the testing loss